HBIbidunni/Shortlinkify/README.md

 This command runs the server using nodemon for automatic reloading during development.

 - Step 2: Open your browser and __go to http://localhost:3000/__ to access ShortLinkiFy.

+## Application Structure

+- __index.ejs__: The main HTML template file containing the structure and styling of the web application.

+- __shortUrl.js__: Defines the Mongoose schema for the ShortUrl model used to interact with the MongoDB database.

+- __package.json__: Specifies project details, dependencies, and scripts for running the application.

+- __server.js__: The main server file that sets up the Express application, defines routes, and connects to the database.

+## Detailed Explanation of the Application Structure

+This breakdown provides a comprehensive understanding of the ShortLinkiFy project, covering its frontend structure, backend data schema, project configuration, and server setup.
+Each component contributes to the functionality and appearance of the Single Paged URL shortener application.

+1) `server.js`

+ This is the main server file responsible for setting up the Express application, defining routes, and connecting to the MongoDB database.

+- Imports required libraries, including Express, Mongoose, and the ShortUrl model.

+- Express Setup: Configures the Express app with EJS as the view engine.

+- Enables parsing of URL-encoded data.

+- Defines routes for handling homepage requests, URL shortening submissions, URL deletion requests, and short URL redirection.

+- Connects to the MongoDB database using Mongoose.

+- Specifies the port to listen on and starts the server.

 ## ShortLinkiFy Demo: Light & Dark Mode